nicolewhite/nicolewhite.github.io_old/_posts/2015-10-04-improving-cycli-autocomplete-markov-models.md

     # Drop the indexes.
     positions = [x[0] for x in positions]

-    # Prepend the empty string state to the query.
+    # Prepend the empty state to the list of keywords.
     positions = [""] + positions

     # Build the Markov model.